What is an Oscilloscope? Usage Areas and Types

 Basic Components of Oscilloscopes

-Where the signal enters the oscilloscope.
+Input Channel: Where the signal enters the oscilloscope.

 Vertical System: Processes the amplitude information of the signal and displays it on the vertical axis.